Yau's conjecture

-In differential geometry, Yau's conjecture is a mathematical conjecture which states that any closed Riemannian 3-manifold has infinitely many smooth closed immersed minimal surfaces.
+In differential geometry, Yau's conjecture is a mathematical conjecture which states that any closed Riemannian 3-manifold contains infinitely many smooth closed immersed minimal surfaces.
 It is named after Shing-Tung Yau, who posed it as the 88th entry in his 1982 list of open problems in differential geometry.

-The conjecture was resolved by Kei Irie, Fernando Codá Marques and André Neves in the generic case, and by Antoine Song in full generality.
+The conjecture was first resolved by Fernando Codá Marques and André Neves in the case of positive Ricci curvature.
+Then, for the case of generic metrics, there are independent solutions from Kei Irie, Fernando Codá Marques and André Neves, Otis Chodosh and Christos Mantoulidis, and also Xin Zhou.
+Finally, Antoine Song proved the conjectures for all metrics.
+The proofs above use min-max theory, which is a form of infinite dimensional Morse theory for the area functional.
+A proof for the generic metric case via gluing construction was also later found by Adrian Chun-Pong Chu and Daniel Stern, in which the minimal surfaces constructed have bounded area but unbounded genus.